assafelovic/gpt-researcher/README.md

 2. We do not aim to eliminate biases; we aim to reduce it as much as possible. **We are here as a community to figure out the most effective human/llm interactions.**
 3. In research, people also tend towards biases as most have already opinions on the topics they research about.
 This tool scrapes many opinions and will evenly explain diverse views that a biased person would never have read.

-**Please note that the use of the GPT-4 language model can be expensive due to its token usage.** By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
-It is highly recommended to check your OpenAI API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.

 ---

 <p align="center">